How to face the Recruitment Test?

 The second class of technical questions are ‘Practical / Real-Time’ questions.
 These are questions where you have to use your technical knowledge and analytical skill to come up with the answers.
 This is where most fail.
 Usually these questions do not have a standard answer.
 It requires your own solution to the given problem.
 Never say “I don’t know” here.
 The ability to solve these types of problems is what makes you an engineer.
 The least you can do here is to speak out whatever is in your head, you may be provided with hints.

-Smiling during the interview is highly recommended, especially for girls.
+Smiling during the interview is highly recommended.
 It makes the interviewing scenario a little more pleasant.
 Interviewing is as stressful for the interviewer as it is for the interviewee.
 Interviewers have to travel long distances, interview a number of candidates while still being preoccupied with the unfinished work they have left behind at the office.
 The last thing they need is a grim looking candidate acting like a robot.

 A few more things…